 Apache is our newest addition to the pack.
 After losing Waya, our only female, we heard about this little girl.
 We picked her up in April, 2017 at 8 weeks old.
 Spirit has decided that she belongs to him (see photo below).
 Ghost thinks she’s just a big annoyance but he’s protective of her.
 Kiowa and Kalani would love to have her in their enclosure but Spirit won’t allow that!
 She loves going on the wolf walks and will be joining us at the Cliff Dwellings during the summer months.
 Apache is a Timber wolf mix.

 I was lucky enough to be able to adopt Kalani in August, 2010.
-With lots of work and patience, he has turned into a wonderful animal.
-You will still see an occasional hop from him, reminding me of what this poor little guy had to go through.
-Happily his foster care saved his life.
-Kalani lived with Timber and Waya until their passing.
-He now stays with Kiowa and prefers not to be in the public.
+With lots of work and patience, he turned into a wonderful animal.
+Happily his foster care saved his life and I was able to have him in mine.

 Spirit joined our pack in August, 2016.
 We acquired him at 9 weeks old.
 He is a Timber-Malamute mix.
 He shares his enclosure with Ghost and Apache.
 Spirit loves to go on walks and be around people.
 While on his walks he’s a hunter.
 It’s amazing to see him pounce.
 He also has the most beautiful eyes!